VishalSV/Flutter-Work-Around/README.md

 - Filtering the task based on the Completion status
 - Each task has created and completed date info
 - Tasks get sorted based completion and created time stamp
+- Data get stored in backend DB using Back4App

 Please snapshot PDF file to get more insights about App